 I was born in Nottingham in 1997, and after moving about for a bit in my childhood, I settled in Loughborough, where I studied at Loughborough Grammar School.
 Whilst not at the bridge table, be it real (my distinct preference) or virtual, I write up bridge hands.

-I first became interested in cards generally while playing whist with my grandparents (although after making the progression to bridge they wouldn’t follow suit, so I’m the only one in my family who plays).
-I then learnt how to play in my first and second years at LGS, and have since developed at my local club – Loughborough Bridge Club and at school during lunchtimes, and by reading lots of books.
+I first became interested in cards when I started playing whist with my grandparents (although after I made the progression to bridge, they wouldn’t follow suit, so I’m the only one in my family who plays).
+I learnt how to play in my first and second years at LGS, and then developed at Loughborough Bridge Club, in various county events, at school during lunchtimes, and by reading lots of books.

 Major International Selections

 Young Player of the Year awards: 2016 and 2019